RoadieHQ/marketing-site/content/docs/details/techdocs/index.md

 ![white graph background](./white-graph.png)

-which could be defined in TechDocs with following code:
+which could be defined in Tech Docs with following code:

 ```
 {% dot attack_plan.svg